 - Welcome Dinner at Amano (Jack McKinney Architects 2017)

-This afternoon we meet with Benny Castles, the co-director and designer for WORLD and Project Runway New Zealand, at his outlet in the Britomart.
+Following our short meeting we meet with Benny Castles, the co-director and designer for WORLD and Project Runway New Zealand, at his outlet in the Britomart.
 Led by John Walsh, we continue with an orientation walk of the vibrant Britomart, a waterfront precinct of heritage buildings new developments, and open and intimate public spaces.
 Tonight we enjoy a welcome dinner at the Italian restaurant, Amano, which occupies the ground floor of two heritage buildings in Britomart.
 Designed by Jack McKinney Architects, this project was the recipient of a number of awards including the New Zealand Institute of Architects 2018 National Architecture Award [Hospitality and Retail].
 (Overnight Auckland) D

 Day 2: Tuesday 5 October, Auckland